custom-components/ble_monitor/faq.md

 [{'mac': '3b48c54324e4', 'evtid': 4097, 'pid': 950, 'beaconkey': 'c451234558487ca39a5b5ab8'}, {'mac': '1230e94124e3', 'evtid': 4097, 'pid': 339, 'beaconkey': '341342546305f34c2cea3fde'}]
 ```

 Make a note of the `mac` and `beaconkey`.
-The beaconkey is the encryption key you will need. `'pid': 950`corresponds to the remote, `'pid': 339`corresponds to the dimmer.
+The beaconkey is the encryption key you will need. `'pid': 950`corresponds to the dimmer, `'pid': 339`corresponds to the remote.
 The mac is reversed per two, so in the example above, the MAC of the remote is E4:24:43:C5:48:3B.

 **6. MiHome mod (Android only)**